Problem diagnosis

 If outside sources disagree, AI may hedge or choose the wrong synthesis.

-- Define the business category clearly on core pages.
+- Does the site define the business category plainly on core pages?

 Frequently Asked Questions